Towards Interpretable Visual Decoding with Attention to Brain Representations: Introduction

 \section{Introduction}

-Understanding how the human brain represents the visual world remains a profound scientific problem in neuroscience.
-The decoding studies can address this challenge by revealing the content of the representation in different brain areas or the whole brain in response to complex stimuli.
-Recent years have witnessed the remarkable success in models decoding different perceptual modalities and intended movements from the brain with many of these models leveraging deep generative models in their pipeline.
-These works have pushed the NeuroAI frontier of decoding "thoughts" from brain activity, bringing the prospect of "mind reading" closer to reality.
+Understanding how the human brain represents the visual world remains a central challenge in neuroscience.
+Neural decoding approaches help address this challenge by inferring the content of the representation in different brain areas -- or across the whole brain -- in response to complex stimuli.
+In recent years, decoding models have achieved remarkable success across different perceptual modalities and intended movements, with many pipelines incorporating deep generative models.
+These works have pushed the NeuroAI frontier of reconstructing content or decoding ``thoughts'' from brain activity, bringing the prospect of ``mind reading'' closer to reality.

-Current approaches to reconstructing visual stimuli from brain activity \citep{lin2022mindreader, cheng2023reconstructing, Takagi_2023_CVPR, ozcelik2023, scotti2023reconstructing, Li_2025} typically implement a two-stage pipeline (Fig. \ref{fig:teaser}, left): (i) brain activity is first mapped to intermediate image- or text- embeddings derived from large foundation models (e.g. CLIP \citep{radford2021learning} and DINO \citep{dinov1caron2021, dinov2oquab2023, simeoni2025dinov3}); (ii) these intermediate representations are then used to condition a visual generative model for stimulus reconstruction.
+Current approaches to reconstructing visual stimuli from brain activity \citep{lin2022mindreader, cheng2023reconstructing, Takagi_2023_CVPR, ozcelik2023, scotti2023reconstructing, Li_2025, Ferrante2026NeuroFM} typically implement a two-stage pipeline (Fig.~\ref{fig:teaser}, left): (i) brain activity is first mapped to intermediate image- or text- embeddings derived from large foundation models (e.g. CLIP \citep{radford2021learning} and DINO \citep{dinov1caron2021, dinov2oquab2023, simeoni2025dinov3}); (ii) these intermediate representations are then used to condition a visual generative model for stimulus reconstruction.
 Mapping brain data into an intermediate representation space leverages rich priors in embedding spaces to improve reconstruction quality and has proved highly effective for reconstruction.
-However, the use of this intermediate representation can introduce an information bottleneck (\cite{mayo2024brainbits}) with successful reconstruction of perceived stimuli depending on the alignment between neural representations and the embedding space.
-This intermediate step can also mask the effect of different brain areas and their content on the final reconstruction limiting the interpretability of the approach.
-In this work, we explore an alternative (Fig. \ref{fig:teaser}, right) to two-stage decoding pipelines by conditioning latent diffusion models directly on the brain activity.
+However, the use of this intermediate representation can introduce an information bottleneck \citep{mayo2024brainbits, Shirakawa2025}, with successful reconstruction of perceived stimuli depending on the alignment between neural representations and the embedding space.
+This intermediate step can also mask the effect of different brain areas on the final reconstruction, limiting the interpretability of the approach.
+In this work, we explore an alternative approach (Fig.~\ref{fig:teaser}, right) to two-stage decoding pipelines: conditioning latent diffusion models directly on the brain activity.

 \paragraph{Contributions of our paper.} Our contributions are as follows: (1) we propose \textit{NeuroAdapter}, an end-to-end framework that learns parcel-wise embeddings from fMRI data and integrates them into latent diffusion models through cross-attention; (2) we show that our approach achieves competitive performance on public fMRI datasets, demonstrating that high-quality visual reconstructions can be obtained without reliance on external embedding spaces; and (3) we provide a bi-directional interpretability framework, namely \textit{IBBI}, which leverages cross-attention dynamics across diffusion steps to reveal both the relative contribution of brain parcels and their spatial influence in the reconstructed images, offering new insights into the generative process from a neuroscientific perspective.